aivillage/village_website/README.md

 [https://aivillage.org/](https://aivillage.org/)

 # Info
 This is a static website is generated with [Hugo](https://gohugo.io/) using the [Coder](https://github.com/luizdepra/hugo-coder/) theme.
 You will need hugo 0.40 or greater, which ubuntu 16.04 does not install by default.
 However, homebrew and later versions of ubuntu are fine.
+You will also need [lesscss](http://lesscss.org/) and [uglifycss](https://github.com/fmarcia/UglifyCSS) through node.

 # Build & Deploy
 The source code for the site is hosted on the ["code" branch](https://github.com/aivillage/www/tree/code) and static assets are served from the ["master" branch](https://github.com/aivillage/www/tree/master).